 The same is true for when someone searches “how to start a paid newsletter.”

 I’m currently building a free course to capitalize on this traffic as well.
 Eventually, I’ll create a paid product for these users and will capitalize on this search traffic even more.

 Once you can effectively create content that appeals to the readers and also appeals to search engines, you’ll be generating so much valuable traffic that your opportunity for income will skyrocket.

 Earlier, I mentioned LSATClarity.

 That site is completely run and monetized through SEO.
-See the graph below to get a feel on how powerful of a tool this can be.
 Within a year, the site is generating huge traffic numbers and is already profitable.

 The other great thing about SEO is that you don’t need to generate huge traffic numbers to generate huge income.

 Let’s use the example of my marketing agency once again.
 I SEO my entire website to appeal to people who own healthcare businesses and want to improve their digital marketing.

 The site hardly generates more than 2,000 hits a month.

 However, the traffic is so relevant that the website still generates millions of dollars of income.